Another page in the Botetourt story

 the father of Sir John de Botetourt who the memorial in the church was erected in memorial.
 The information

-that was included in the description of the chantry chapel that was written for the church on 1965 was incorrect.
+that was included in the description of the chantry chapel that was written for the church in 1965 (Philip Raymond) was incorrect. i.e. the chantry was not built to honour John Botetourt 1st Lord Botetourt.
+In fact I am pretty sure it wasn't the 2nd lord Botetourt either.